Collocations for run - noun

 1. on foot

-The local council has organized a two-mile fun run for charity.
+The school has organized a two-mile fun run for charity.

 The Ethiopian is aiming to produce his second record-breaking run of the week.